 - Back brace

-- Ball cart
+- Ball cart (to transport material)

-Yard Safety Tips for Using Axes and Hatchets
+Using Axes and Hatchets

-- Wear steel-toed boots, heavy gloves, tight-fitting clothing (long pants and a long-sleeved shirt) and safety glasses.
+- Wear steel-toed boots, heavy gloves, tight-fitting clothing (long pants and a long-sleeved shirt), and safety glasses.

 - Make sure the blade is sharp.
 Ironically, dull blades make staying safe around these tools more difficult than do sharp blades.